Monday, June 8, 2026

 Deli Platter Discipline

 Personal use of company expense accounts or outright fraud on company expense accounts is not that uncommon and it usually results in severe consequences.
 Most businesses will not put up with employees who exhibit dishonesty in their basic financial dealings.
-Even minor inconsistencies, under circumstances where there is little or no doubt about intent, can result in immediate termination for even senior executives.
+Even minor inconsistencies, under circumstances where there is little or no doubt about intent, can result in immediate termination for the most senior executives.

 But the same general rules that apply to any employee discipline situation apply here as well.
 Discipline that seems unfair or that is performed in a way that casts doubt on the employer's motives can have significant blowback.